Mariam Behnam

-Mariam Behnam (مریم بهنام, 25 February 1921 - 4 December 2014) was an Iranian-born Emirati writer, diplomat and women's rights activist.
+Mariam Behnam (مریم بهنام, 25 February 1921 – 4 December 2014) was an Iranian-born Emirati writer, diplomat and women's rights activist.
 After graduating from high school and beginning her career as a teacher in Pakistan, she returned to Iran and began to work on social improvement projects first in Teheran and later in Bandar Abbas.
 In the 1960s, she returned to Pakistan and served for eight years as a cultural attaché establishing cultural centers, libraries and promoting Iranian culture.
 She was honored with the Iranian Order of the Crown and a Pakistani badge of courage for remaining in the country and continuing her work during the Indo-Pakistani War of 1965, when other diplomats fled the country.
 Returning to Iran in 1972, she worked with the Ministry of Arts and Culture in the Sistan and Baluchestan Province and later the Hormozgan Province developing programs to preserve and promote the cultural heritage of the areas.

-In 1978, Behnam fled Iran during the revolution and settled in Dubai.
+In 1978, Behnam fled Iran during the Iranian revolution and settled in Dubai.
 She worked as a newspaper writer and then co-founded the cultural magazine Al Juma to promote the arts.
 She joined women's organizations and advocated for improved rights for women and helped instigate training programs to preserve traditional crafts.
 Beginning in the 1990s, she published several novels and an autobiography, as well as poetry.
 In 2010, Behnam was honored as the Emirates Woman of the Year.

-Early life
+Early life and education

 Mariam Behnam was born on 25 February 1921 in Bandar Lengeh in the Hormozgan Province of Iran to Hafsa Abbas and Abdul Wahid Behnam.
 Her wealthy family was involved in the pearl trade and owned homes in "Bombay, Bahrain, Dubai, Karachi and Paris".
-Born in the same year that an earthquake hit her hometown and because she had a forceful personality, Behnam was given the nickname "Zelzelah Bibi" (Little Earthquake).
+Because she was born in the same year that an earthquake hit her hometown, and had a forceful personality, Behnam was given the nickname "Zelzelah Bibi" (Little Earthquake).
 Her mother died when she was ten years old and Wahid was raised, along with her five surviving siblings, by her maternal grandmother, Monkhali (née Kingely) Abbas.
 Against her family's wishes, who saw no reason for girls to be educated, she pressed to go to public school and was finally granted permission to attend the Jufel Hurst High School in Karachi.

 At the age of eighteen, Behnam married her Saudi Arabian cousin, Zakaria Siddique Bundakji and moved to Bombay.
 The marriage was short-lived, when her husband abandoned her and moved to South Africa and remarried.
 Behnam returned to Karachi, where in 1944, she gave birth to their son, Essa.
 After she filed for an annulment which took seven years to obtain, she returned to school in Bombay and then matriculated in Lahore in 1946, becoming the first woman in her family to graduate from a public school.